sad woman sitting on couch - how to overcome emotional painPin

 Pinterest Hidden Image

 I’m no stranger to hurt.
 Most of my life was spent being abused by people who claimed to love me.
 I’m proud of myself for letting go of it all.
-Today I want to talk about how to overcome emotional pain and I’ll share 9 tips to help you let go of yours too.
+Today, I want to talk about how to overcome emotional pain, and I’ll share nine tips to help you let go of yours, too.

-Any sort of situation or event that hurt you and left lasting damage causes emotional pain.
+Any sort of situation or event that hurts you and leaves lasting damage causes emotional pain.
 It may even be the smallest thing.
-If it hurt you and you didn’t heal from it or it continues to hurt you, it will continue to cause you emotional distress.
+If it hurt you and you didn’t heal from it, or it continues to hurt you, it will continue to cause you emotional distress.

 What also happens when we don’t heal is that we end up turning to unhealthy coping mechanisms like: